-2.11 Mechanical sphygmomanometer
+2.7 Non-automated sphygmomanometer

-Sphygmomanometer which uses either a mercury or an aneroid manometer or another mechanical measuring device for the non-invasive measurement of the arterial blood pressure by means of an inflatable cuff.
+Sphygmomanometer which allows a trained person to use an inflatable cuff for the non-invasive measurement estimation of the arterial blood pressure by means of the pressure display of a cuff manometer.
 (See also Note under 3.)

-2.12 Auscultatory method
+2.8 Auscultatory method